 |Samsung Galaxy Tab A||Confirmed|

-Mobipicker reports that the Wi-Fi Alliance has certified the Xperia Z5 and Z4 Marshmallow updates.
-It goeson to speculate that this implies a February rollout for the update, but, given that a similar certification occurred for Japanese variants of the Z4 and Z5 in December, and they have yet to receive the update, even a February release seems optimistic.
+Mobipicker reported that the Wi-Fi Alliance certified the Xperia Z5 and Z4 Marshmallow updates.
+It went on to speculate that this implies a February rollout for the update, but with this date having been and gone, the wait continues.

 The update includes several new features: Tap to wake, support for MIDI via USB, more bitrates for FLAC audio content, and an updated keyboard.